Skip to content

 Grade: B-plus

-This is a measure of the percent of long-term patients that required additional assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and using the bathroom.
+This tells you the percentage of patients that needed additional assistance with activities of daily living over time.

 Ability to Keep Residents Mobile